giampi-lab/ledger/README.md

-# ledger
+# Repository of Giampiero Di Battista
-Repository of Giampiero Di Battista
+Repository
-This reppsitory contains some of the key ares of my teaching modules.
+contains some of the key ares of my teaching modules.